Intra-Aortic Balloon Pump

 The IABP improves the function of only your left ventricle, since this is the chamber that pumps blood into your aorta.
 Here's how an IABP works:

 - After your left ventricle has finished contracting, the balloon inflates.
 This inflation helps increase blood flow to the heart and the rest of the body.

 - As your left ventricle is about to pump out blood, the balloon deflates.
 This deflation creates extra space in the aorta, allowing the heart to pump out more blood.
 This decreases the workload on the heart.

 What are the risks?

 - IABP treatment is also inconvenient.
-You must lie extremely still in your hospital bed if you have one of these devices in place.
+You may need to lie extremely still in your hospital bed if you have one of these devices in place.

 Current as of: January 10, 2022

 Author: Healthwise Staff

 Rakesh K. Pai MD, FACC - Cardiology, Electrophysiology

 Adam Husney MD - Family Medicine